Scattering Cross Section Formula Derived From Macroscopic Model of Detectors: Introduction

 We are concerned with the formula for the scattering cross section in non-relativistic 1-particle quantum mechanics (e.g., \cite{AJS77,New82,Daumer,DGMZ06}), \be \sigma(\vx,t)= \frac{m^3 R}{\hbar^3 t^4} \, \Bigl|\widehat{\Psi}_0\Bigl(\frac{m\vx}{\hbar t}\Bigr)\Bigr|^2 \,. \ee Here, one considers detectors placed around the particle along a sphere $S_R=\{\vx\in\RRR^3: |\vx|=R\}$ of large radius $R$ (far-field regime) around the origin in $\RRR^3$, $\sigma(\vx,t) \, d^2\vx \, dt$ means the probability that detectors click in the time interval $[t,t+dt]$ in a surface element of area $d^2\vx$ around $\vx$, and $\widehat{\Psi}_0$ is the Fourier transform of the initial wave function $\Psi_0$.
 (For generalizations to other shapes than spheres, more particles, time-dependent surfaces, and the relativistic case, see Remarks~\ref{rem:shape}--\ref{rem:Dirac} and Section~\ref{sec:general}.)
 It is assumed for formula \eqref{cross} that the particle does not interact with anything after time $t=0$ except the detectors, so any interaction with a target near the origin (such as a nucleus) is taken to be completed at time zero, to which the wave function $\Psi_0$ refers that we take here as the ``initial'' wave function.
 That is, we focus here on the last stage or ``free phase'' of the evolution; for an analysis of the prior stages, see \cite{DGMZ06,Kom12}.
 In particular, whenever it is appropriate to apply an $S$-matrix, then we assume that $\Psi_0$ is the wave function after the application of the $S$-matrix.

 The formula \eqref{cross}, which agrees with empirical data (for further discussion see \cite{AJS77, Coplan1994,Ullrich2003}), is usually theoretically justified by arguing that $\int_{B_R} |\Psi_t(\vx)|^2 \, d^3\vx$ (where $B_R=\{\vx\in\RRR^3: |\vx|<R\}$ denotes the ball of radius $R$ around the origin) should be the probability that no detection has occurred by time $t>0$, and that this quantity changes in $[t,t+dt]$ (to leading order in $R$) by $-dt \int_{S_R} \sigma(\vx,t) \, d^2\vx$ as given by \eqref{cross}.
 As we will discuss in Section~\ref{Comparisons}, this justification has some merits but is not satisfactory.
 Our goal in this paper is to provide a better justification of \eqref{cross} by deriving that it is, not just \emph{a desirable} probability density, but \emph{the actual} probability density of when and where detectors click.
-Our derivation starts from a model of detectors that is generally applicable, i.e., also without the assumptions of spherical shape and large $R$.
+Our derivation starts from a \emph{model} of detectors.
 We present derivations from two such models, the first using imaginary potentials and the second repeated (``stroboscopic'') nearly-projective position measurements outside $B_R$ as effective macroscopic (and approximate) descriptions of detectors.
-It would be of interest to have a derivation starting from a \emph{microscopic} model of the detectors as quantum-mechanical many-body systems, but this will not be attempted here; however, an outline of such a derivation can be obtained by combining the reasoning in this paper with the outlined derivation in \cite{detect-derive} of imaginary potentials from a microscopic detector model.
+It would be of interest to have a derivation starting from a \emph{microscopic} model of the detectors as quantum-mechanical many-body systems, but this will not be attempted here; however, an outline of such a derivation can be obtained by combining the reasoning in this paper with the outlined derivations in \cite{Hal99,detect-derive} of imaginary potentials from microscopic detector models.

 We are not aware of any works deriving \eqref{cross} from any model of detectors except the current work in progress of Beck and Lazarovici \cite{BL25}.
 In another context, macroscopic models of detectors were used in \cite{LT20,LT22} for detection on spacelike hypersurfaces, including a ``stroboscopic'' one in \cite{LT20}.